cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Install Barracuda Package

 We will start by installing the Barracuda package.
-This will allows us to import the PoseNet models into the project.
+This will allow us to import the PoseNet models into the project.
 Open the `Window` menu at the top of the Unity Editor and select `Package Manager`.

 ![open-package-manager](..\images\barracuda-posenet-tutorial-v2\part-1\open-package-manager.png)